Of Disciples and Higher Education

 Acquiring Spiritual Literacy

 Make the most of your BYU education.
-Aquire not only a specialized academic literacy, but a spiritual one that will bless your family and the world.
+Aquire not only an academic literacy but a spiritual one that will bless your family and the world.

 Ten Characteristics of an Educated Person